ubermag/oommfc/README.md

 `oommfc` is a Python package that provides:

-- Interface to Object Oriented MicroMagnetic Framework [OOMMF](https://math.nist.gov/oommf/)
+- An interface to Object Oriented MicroMagnetic Framework [OOMMF](https://math.nist.gov/oommf/)

-- Integration of OOMMF simulations into [Jupyter](http://jupyter.org) notebook
+- Integration of OOMMF simulations into the [Jupyter](http://jupyter.org) notebook

 It is available on all major operating systems (Windows, MacOS, Linux) and requires Python 3.5 or higher.